 Under the current FWO regulations, the choice is left to the discretion of the researcher.
 The FWO expects at least the Green Open Access format.
 Moreover, any costs that may be associated with publishing in Open Access can be charged as bench fees as part of the FWO funding.

-It is important, however, for researchers to be aware of the dangers arising from the shift towards online Open Access journals.
-Alongside the increase in high quality journals, there is also a growing number of so-called predatory journals.
-Although not strictly linked to Open Access, these are often Open Access journals.
-Many of these journals charge high publication fees without offering a (high quality) peer review service in return.
+As a result of various initiatives and the associated growing general awareness of this issue, the Open Access landscape features an increasing number of high quality journals.
+At the same time, however, there is also a dramatic rise in the number of so-called predatory journals.
+Many of these journals charge high publication fees without offering a (high quality) peer review in return.
 This method of publishing is therefore in direct conflict with scientific integrity within the FWO and, more specifically, with the European Code of Ethics for Research Integrity.
 To enable researchers to identify these predatory journals and select Open Access journals that meet minimum quality requirements, a number of online sources are available, such as the Directory of Open Access Journals (DOAJ).
-Moreover, caution should be exercised at all times.
+Furthermore, it goes without saying that caution should be exercised at all times.
+A number of initiatives have been set up to guide researchers in this area, such as “Think.
+Check.
+Submit.

 The FWO expects researchers to publish their research results in Open Access as soon as possible.
 When publishing in Green Open Access, some publishers may set an embargo period.
 The embargo period is the period that must elapse before the article can be made openly available and depends on the publisher and/or journal in question.
 Also the version of the article that the author is allowed to archive varies from one journal to another.
 For detailed information, please refer to the databases of SHERPA/RoMEO.